yuchye/Capstone/README.md

 Once sequenced, a cancer tumor can be found to have thousands of genetic mutations (or variations).
 The challenge is distinguishing the mutations that contribute to tumor growth versus those that do not.
 This interpretation of genetic mutations is currently done manually and is very time consuming.
 A clinical pathologist needs to manually review and classify every single genetic mutation based on evidence from text-based clinical literature.
 The goal of this capstone project is to develop a classifier that can help with automatic classification - this will speed up the classification process and lead to more timely interventions for cancer patients.

 We obtained training and testing datasets from Kaggle (https://www.kaggle.com/c/msk-redefining-cancer-treatment/data).
 These datasets had missing values replaced appropriately and merged so that the clinical text, genes and variations were combined for easier processing.
-We observed that the training dataset was highly imbalanced with two classes taking up almost 50% of all classes.

 Pre-processing was performed by performing parts-of-speech (POS) tagging on the words in the clinical text - time-consuming lemmatisation of the text was done by the NLTK WordNet lemmatiser based on these POS tags to achieve more meaningful output.
 One-hot encoding was then performed on the gene and variation columns.

 For the **baseline model**, we first created (inner) training and validation datasets from Kaggle's training dataset, which left us with three datasets for training, validation and testing.
 For each of these three datasets, we then generated weighted word counts, performed oversampling, data scaling and feature reduction through the use of Principle Component Analysis (PCA).